-You can sharpen a lot of blades without spending a lot of money.
-The WEN grinder comes with two grinding wheels (one 36-grit and one 80-grit) that spin at speeds from 2000 to 3400 RPM.
-The grinder features see-through eye shields, and each wheel comes with adjustable tool rests to help steady the object you’re grinding or sharpening.
+With the 6-inch Wen bench grinder, you can sharpen a lot of blades without spending a lot of money.
+The Wen grinder comes with both 36-grit and 60-grit grinding wheels that spin at 3,450 RPM.
+It features see-through eye shields, and each wheel comes with adjustable tool rests to help steady the tool you’re grinding or sharpening.
 You can also mount the grinder on a countertop in your workshop.

 If you’re just getting started sharpening metal tools and blades, you may appreciate the Delta Power Tools Variable Speed Bench Grinder.
 It accepts two 6-inch grinding wheels, with both a 36-grit and a 60-grit wheel included.
 The Delta grinder features eye shields for safety and adjustable tool rests for support, allowing you to get the exact angle on your blade, chisel, or other tools.
 When you’re starting out, it can be helpful to control the spinning speed of the wheels, and this Delta grinder allows you to adjust the speed from 2,000 to 3,400 RPM by turning a control wheel in the front of the grinder.
 The machine also comes with an attached flexible light to illuminate the work area.

 The wire wheel on this shop bench grinder is useful for cleaning away the carbon deposits and gunk commonly found on metal hose fittings and spark plugs, making this grinder a good option for mechanics who work on automobiles, lawn mowers, or other small engines.
 Both the grinding wheel and the wire wheel rotate at 3,450 RPM, and both come with adjustable tool rests and large, adjustable eye shields.
 With this shop bench grinder, you can sharpen tools and clean metal fittings using the same power tool.
 The Jet grinder can also be bolted to a workbench.